I hope you enjoy this blog post.

 3. 1932 The Mummy Poster, $453,500

 As only one of three surviving posters, it was expected to reclaim the record for most expensive retro horror movie posters in 2018.
 Its minimum bid was set at $950,000 and Sotheby’s estimated it selling for $1.5 million.
-Unfortunately, no one bid for it, keeping it at number three on our list.
+Unfortunately, no one bid for it, keeping it at number three on our 2023 list of the most expensive horror movie posters.

 The Mummy is a Universal Picture and one of Boris Karloff’s classic horror performances.
 Its popularity on release was in part due to the real-world discovery of Tutankhamun’s tomb and the unfortunate ‘curse’ thought to be put on the team that found it.